Bangor City 1876 F.C.: Second season

 The club joined the newly formed North Wales Coast West Football League in the tier four Premier Division in 2020.
 The inaugural season was cancelled due to the ongoing pandemic and instead started in August 2021.
 The club finished as divisional runners up in the 2021–22 season and was promoted to the tier three Ardal NW League for the 2022–23 season.
 The club rounded the season off by winning the North Wales Coast West Football League Premier Cup, beating Bodedern Athletic 3–0 in the final.

 Promotion to the second tier

 The club won their opening match in the third tier against Rhydymwyn FC 8–1.
 They finished the season in second place and hence qualified for the Ardal Northern play–off final.
 The club won the play–off final and secured promotion to the tier two Cymru North.

 In December 2024, supporters voted to rename the club to Bangor City 1876 FC.
 The new name was introduced for the 2025–26 season.
 The last day of the season saw the club lose to Ruthin Town in a match that could have seen either club relegated, with the club's spell in the second tier coming to an end with relegation confirmed.
+The following season saw success for the club as they finished the season as Ardal NW champions, gaining promotion back to the Cymru North.
+The season also ended in cup success with the club also winning the FAW Trophy and the Ardal North Cup.